Springe direkt zu Inhalt

 Upon successful completion of the MBL-FU degree, students are awarded 60 ECTS (European Credit Transfer System).

 Tuition is 4,750.00 EUR per term, for a total of 9,500.00 EUR.
 The tuition requirement applies to EU and non-EU students alike.
-In addition, students have to pay the semester fees and contributions which include the so-called "semester ticket" for local public transportation (tariff zones ABC).
+In addition, students have to pay the semester fees and contributions.
+Please note that these do not include the so-called "semester ticket" for local public transportation.

 If you decide to drop out of the program after you have been admitted but before the program starts, or if you interrupt the program during the first four weeks of the first semester, you will have to pay half the tuition for the first semester.
 Any additional payments which you may have made will be reimbursed.
 If you decide to drop out at a later point, you will have to pay tuition in full.